Raku-Steering-Council/Papers/papers/Raku_Steering_Council_Code.md

 processes

-However, the RSC cannot modify this Code, or affect the membership of the Core Team, except via the mechanisms specified in this proposal.
+However, the RSC cannot modify this Code, or affect the membership of the Core Team, except via the mechanisms specified in this Code.

 The Steering Council should look for ways to use these powers as little as possible.
 Instead of voting, it's better to seek consensus.
 Instead of